NWChemEx/NWChemEx/docs/source/installation/building.rst

          -DCMAKE_INSTALL_PREFIX=<where/you/want/to/install>
    cd build
    cmake --build .
-   #May need to run as an admin depending on where you are installing SCF to
+   #May need to run as an admin depending on where you are installing NWChemEx to
    cmake --build . --target install cd ../..